 Calling all fans of festival season: Igloo’s 70-quart carry-all cooler (34 x 20 x 24 inches) is equipped to travel through grassy fields and dirt road campsites.
-And this cooler isn’t your average outdoor accouterment—there is a mobile device stand for watching movies or playing songs from your tablet, and its Ultratherm and cool-rising technology keeps frosty air circulating through the cooler.
+And this cooler isn’t your average outdoor accouterment—there is a mobile device stand for watching movies or playing songs from your tablet, and its Ultratherm (full insulation) keeps frosty air circulating through the cooler.

 There are also more traditional cooler features, like bottle openers, butler trays, drain plugs and dry storage.
 A food basket keeps your snacks separate from your sips, while a glide handle, aluminum, and stainless steel construction, and oversized wheels make it easy to haul your cooler wherever you go.
 This Igloo cooler is equipped to handle provisions for the whole crew, from multiple cup holders to enough storage for 112, 12-ounce cans.